GGC-STaRS/GGC-STaRS.github.io/submissions.md

 </li>
 <li>
 Important Deadlines: <br>
-Please use this google form: (Will be Uploaded soon). <br>Please note the deadline to submit the Poster is March 3, 2024
+Please use this google form: (Will be Uploaded soon). <br>Deadline to submit the Poster is March 3, 2024
 </li>
 </ul>